 The final details are what create a polished look.
 A soft finishing brush, sometimes made with goat hair, is perfect for adding that last bit of gleam to your horse’s coat.
 It’s also great for sensitive areas.
 You’ll want a separate, small, ultra-soft brush specifically for the face to gently whisk away dust around the eyes and muzzle.
 Remember, the effectiveness of your tools depends on their condition.
 Taking the time for a weekly cleaning of your brushes not only keeps them working well but also protects your horse’s skin and coat health.

-Our Top-Rated Professional Grooming Kits
+Our Top Picks: The Best Professional Grooming Kits

 Finding the right grooming kit can feel like a quest, but it doesn’t have to be complicated.
 The perfect set of tools is simply the one that works best for you and your horse.
 Whether you’re a new owner looking for a complete starter set or a seasoned competitor who needs specialized tools for a show-ring shine, there’s a kit designed to meet your needs.
 We’ve sorted through the options to highlight the types of kits that consistently earn top marks from riders.